mmcc007/screenshots/README.md

 ````bash
 pub global activate screenshots
 ````
+Note: the `screenshots` version should be the same for both the command line and package.
-Note: if upgrading the command line version of 'screenshots', it is important to also upgrade the version of 'screenshots' in you pubspec.yaml.
+1. If upgrading the command line version of `screenshots`, it is helpful to also upgrade the version of `screenshots` in your pubspec.yaml.
-Also, if upgrading 'screenshots' in your pubspec.yaml, you should also upgrade the command line version.
+2. If upgrading `screenshots` in your pubspec.yaml, you should also upgrade the command line version.

 ## Dependencies
 `screenshots` depends on ImageMagick.